blairliikala/ee_ldap/README.md

 LDAP Authenticated Roles
 ```

-- A login is first checked against LDAP.
-- If the member exists and the login is valid then directory information is pulled into fields, and an optional log is made for the member.
+## Login Process:

+- For new members (not in EE yet), if the member is in LDAP but not in EE, then the member is added to the EE member database, and put into a role group based on LDAP fields.

+- For existing members, if their ole is in an LDAP role group then the directory information is synced with EE.

-- If the member does not exist, or the login is invaild then EE's native members login takes over.
+- If the member is not in LDAP then EE's native members login takes over.

 - Members can be automatically sorted based on their LDAP affiliation.
+- The Super Admin (#1) is always skipped.

 - Option per member to ignore group assignment changes.
 - FERPA flag per member.